Soweto TV: Early history

 The month-long broadcast was themed, 'World Aids Day' which falls on 1 December.
 The Dobsonville Shopping Mall provided some funding for basic staff needs, while the state-owned SABC financed the studio and installation.
-Volunteers; people like the late Force Khashane, Maril,Smarty Oliphant, media students from the community, team from GDTV namely Sthembiso Xaba, Nkalipho Nesheshe and Thami Mpisane provided manpower for the duration of the broadcasts.

-Following the success of the broadcast, the channel received another special events broadcasting licence in 2006 and they completed another successful broadcast.
+The channel received another special events broadcasting licence in 2006 and they completed another successful broadcast.

-In 2007, the Soweto TV received a longer license which would see it broadcasting for a year.
-The license meant the channel would be live and uninterrupted for 24 hours a day from 1 July 2007 until 30 June 2008.
+In 2007, the Soweto TV received a longer license for a year.
+The license meant the channel was live and uninterrupted for 24 hours a day from 1 July 2007 until 30 June 2008.

 In May 2008, the channel submitted an application for a new licence, but the expiry date for the previous license, came and went without the channel receiving a new license due to a back-log at ICASA.
-The channel's future seemed uncertain despite successfully broadcasting for a year.
-Despite not having a license, the channel was allowed to continue broadcasting whilst ICASA was processing the application, though terms of the Electronic Communications Act of 2005, which stated that: no-one may broadcast without a licence.
+The channel was allowed to continue broadcasting whilst ICASA was processing the application, though terms of the Electronic Communications Act of 2005, which stated that: "no-one may broadcast without a licence".

-In line with the ICASA community television licence provisions, Urban Brew Studios put together a community training programme based upon the Soweto TV channel platform.

 In 2010 the channel was granted its first seven-year broadcasting license by ICASA.
-Soon after, the channel announced a new chairman, Mr. Murphy Morobe, who was also the CEO of Kagiso Media.
+Soon after, the channel announced a new chairman, Murphy Morobe, who was also the CEO of Kagiso Media.
 The channel, a non-profit entity, supported by Urban Brew Studios — a subsidiary of Kagiso Media.